peteroupc/peteroupc.github.io/bernoulli.md

 - &lambda; is the unknown probability of heads of the input coin.
 - The **SampleGeometricBag**, **RandLess**, and **URandLessThanReal** algorithms are described in my article on [**partially-sampled random numbers (PSRNs)**](https://peteroupc.github.io/exporand.html).
 - The `ZeroOrOne` method should be implemented as shown in my article on [**random sampling methods**](https://peteroupc.github.io/randomfunc.html#Boolean_True_False_Conditions).
-- The instruction to "generate a uniform random number" can be implemented&mdash;
+- The instruction to "generate a uniform(0, 1) random number" can be implemented&mdash;
     - by creating a [**uniform PSRN**](https://peteroupc.github.io/exporand.html) with a sign of 1 or positive, an integer part of 0, and an empty fractional part (most accurate), or
     - by generating `RNDEXCRANGE(0, 1)` or `RNDINT(1000)` (less accurate).
 - The instruction to "generate an exponential random number" can be implemented&mdash;
     - by creating an empty [**exponential PSRN**](https://peteroupc.github.io/exporand.html) (most accurate), or
     - by generating `-ln(1/RNDEXCRANGE(0, 1))` (less accurate).
+- To **sample a random number _u_** means to generate a number that is 1 with probability _u_ and 0 otherwise.
+    - If the number is a uniform PSRN, call the **SampleGeometricBag** algorithm with the PSRN and take the result of that call (which will be 0 or 1) (most accurate).
+    - Otherwise, this can be implemented by generating another uniform random number _v_ and generating 1 if _v_ is less than _u_ or 0 otherwise (less accurate).
 - Where an algorithm says "if _a_ is less than _b_", where _a_ and _b_ are partially-sampled random numbers (PSRNs), it means to run the **RandLess** algorithm on the two PSRNs, or do a less-than operation on _a_ and _b_, as appropriate.
 - For best results, the algorithms should be implemented using exact rational arithmetic (such as `Fraction` in Python or `Rational` in Ruby).
 Floating-point arithmetic is discouraged because it can introduce rounding error.